informatics-lab/blog/_posts/2018/2018-02-07-trying-out-daskernetes.md

 ```

 ## Conclusion

+As daskernetes is a work in progress there are currently a few issues which you may have come across during this notebook:
+ - No access to the dask dashboard. ([#6](https://github.com/dask/daskernetes/issues/6))
+ - Cannot scale down again. ([#27](https://github.com/dask/daskernetes/issues/27))
+ - When a  cluster exits many errors will be sprayed into the notebook. ([#29](https://github.com/dask/daskernetes/issues/29))

 While daskernetes and pangeo are still in early phases we already think this is going to be a vital tool in processing and analysing the vast quantities of data we are producing.